ddybing/floppify/README.md

   <img src="screenshot.png" alt="Screenshot of the floppy image being run in QEMU" />
 </p>

+Command to run floppy image in QEMU

+`qemu-system-i386 -fda floppy.img -m 72M`

+This will start a new QEMU virtual machine instance with 72MB of memory.

-NOTE: The resulting floppy image, as well as the floppy image posted on this repository, contain work completed by students at UiA.
+**NOTE:** *The resulting floppy image, as well as the floppy image posted on this repository, contain work completed by students at UiA.
-I do not claim any rights to their work, and their work is included only to demonstrate the effectiveness of this tool.
+I do not claim any rights to their work, and their work is included only to demonstrate the effectiveness of this tool.*